Angel in the Snow (song)

-"Angel in the Snow" is a song by Norwegian band A-ha, released in September 1993 by Warner Bros. as the second single from their fifth studio album, Memorial Beach (1993).
+"Angel in the Snow" is a song by Norwegian synth-pop band A-ha, released in September 1993 by Warner Bros. as the second single from their fifth studio album, Memorial Beach (1993).
 The single version of the song is only named "Angel".
 It was written as a wedding present for Lauren, the wife of principal songwriter and guitarist Paul Waaktaar-Savoy.
 It is customary at Norwegian weddings that the husband-to-be professes his love for the bride in a personally relevant manner, and "Angel in the Snow" was Paul's contribution.
 The single reached number 41 on the UK Singles Chart.

 Critical reception

 Gavin Reeve from Smash Hits gave the song two out of five, writing, "The Scandinavian trio dust off their pop slippers to bring us a lovely little ditty about an angel in the snow. [...]
 This quietly majestic effort confirms their position as the best band in Norway (beginning with an A)."